mHealthGroup/MIMSunit/README.md

 ### For Linux (use ubuntu as an example)

-Install depedency system packages for `devtools`: `build-essential`, `libcurl4-gnutls-dev`, `libxml2-dev`, `libssl-dev`.
+Install dependency system packages for `devtools`: `build-essential`, `libcurl4-gnutls-dev`, `libxml2-dev`, `libssl-dev`.

 ## Installation